SimpleDaemons/simple-sftpd/docs/getting-started/README.md

-# Getting Started with Simple FTP Daemon
+# Getting Started with Simple-Secure FTP Daemon

-Welcome to Simple FTP Daemon!
+Welcome to Simple-Secure FTP Daemon!
 This guide will help you get up and running with your first FTP server in minutes.

 ## 🎯 What You'll Learn